CLabGit/MICS-6001C-Labs/README.md

-# MICS 6001C - Custom Computing with FPGAs, Fall 2024
+# MICS 6001C - Custom Computing with FPGAs

 This repository contains lab materials for the MICS 6001C Custom Computing with FPGAs at HKUST(GZ).

 ## Access the U250 FPGA server

-Firstly, access the server via SSH (in compus only).
+Firstly, access the server via SSH (on campus only).

 ```
 ssh yourfirstname@10.92.254.206